Ananya-Nair20/T-Care/README.md

 ---

-## Frontend dev / build notes

-* If you prefer to rapidly prototype, **use `public/t-care.html`** (single-file, Tailwind via CDN).
-This avoids React build complexity while enabling backend integration with plain JS `fetch()` calls.
-* Ensure the global `API_BASE` variable in the HTML/JS is set to your backend base `http://localhost:8000/api/v1`.
-* If using the React app, fix missing imports and missing exports errors:

-  * `handleAPIError` must be exported from `src/services/api.js` if used by components.
-  * Install missing npm packages (example `react-hot-toast`, `qrcode`, etc.).
-* When building the frontend for Docker, the Dockerfile usually runs `npm run build`.
-If `npm run build` fails locally, fix errors before building Docker.

----

 ## Important API endpoints (reference)

 This is a short summary of the backend endpoints available in the `backend` service (paths are relative to `API_BASE`):